English for academic purposes: Writing

 - Language of instruction

 During this course students will learn to write academic texts.
 They will learn to use the correct reference, grammar and style in their texts.
-In addition, they will learn how to use dictionaries and thesauruses with the help of an electronic toolbox in Blackboard.
+In addition, they will learn how to use dictionaries and thesauruses with the help of an electronic toolbox in Brightspace.
 Students will be able to use correct collocations, punctuation and word formations.
 They will learn to structure their thoughts in paragraph formatting.
 They will also learn to write introduction, discussion and conclusion sections of academic essays.
 They will learn to express themselves in a cohesive, coherent and logical way in order to signpost their audience.
 They will be made aware of the dangers of plagiarism and will do some thorough training to avoid this issue.

 - Swales, J.M., en C.B.
 Feak, Academic writing for graduate students: Essential Tasks and Skills (third edition), University of Michigan Press.